resource-watch/data-pre-processing/Pending_updates/soc_005_rw1_political_rights_civil_liberties_index/README.md

 ## Political Rights and Civil Liberties Index Dataset Pre-processing
 This file describes the data pre-processing that was done to [the Freedom in the World: The Annual Survey of Political Rights and Civil Liberties](https://freedomhouse.org/report-types/freedom-world) for [display on Resource Watch](https://resourcewatch.org/data/explore/a7067e9f-fe40-4338-85da-13a6071c76fe).

-The source provided the data in an excel format.
+The source provided the data as an excel file.

+Below, we describe the steps used to reformat the table so that it is formatted correctly to upload to Carto.
-In order to process this data for display on Resource Watch, the data was read into python as a pandas dataframe and the empty columns within the dataframe were removed.
+1. Read in the data as a pandas dataframe and remove all empty columns.
+2. Added '_aggr' to the end of the column names 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'CL', 'PR', and 'Total' to match the column names in the previous Carto table.
+3. Rename the 'country/territory' and 'c/t?' columns to replace characters unsupported by Carto with underscores.
+4. Convert the column names to lowercase letters and replace spaces with underscores.
+5. Convert the years in the 'edition' column to datatime objects and store them in a new column 'datetime'.

-Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/soc_005a_political_rights_civil_liberties_index/soc_005a_political_rights_civil_liberties_index_processing.py) for more details on this processing.
+Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/soc_005_rw1_political_rights_civil_liberties_index/soc_005_rw1_political_rights_civil_liberties_index_processing.py) for more details on this processing.

 You can view the processed Political Rights and Civil Liberties Index dataset [on Resource Watch](https://resourcewatch.org/data/explore/a7067e9f-fe40-4338-85da-13a6071c76fe).